FPhillips27/Tweetful/README.md

  * Tweetful logo
 * Added Cucumber Tests

 It was a valuable learning process.
-This excercise walked me through understanding and modified Dynamic Views within a Rails app for the first time.
-I had a HTML and CSS background prior to this course, but it was mindblowing to me the first time I learned I can combine Ruby code with HTML.
+Creating my version of Tweetful showed me how to understand and change Dynamic Views in Rails.
+My front-end background before this course was in HTML and CSS so I was happy to learn I can combine Ruby and HTML.

 The possibilities are endless!

 ##Visual Styling
-Here are screenshots illustrating how big of a change occurred in the CSS between the initial version of Tweetful and my fork.

 ####Initial Version:
 ![Screenshot of the initial version of Tweetful](app/assets/images/tweetfulInitialLook.png?raw=true "Initial version of Tweetful")